apache/incubator-retired-gearpump/docs/README.md

 Command `mkdocs build` can be used to make a test build.

 Command `mkdocs serve` can be used for debug purpose.
-Mkdocs will start a web server at `localhost:8000`.
+MkDocs will start a web server at `localhost:8000`.
 Use this mode to experiment commits and check changes locally.